Jim Moody: Political career

 In 1982, he was elected to the United States Congress to represent Wisconsin's 5th congressional district, serving five terms through 1992.
 In Congress he was elected by his peers to the House Ways & Means Committee and there assigned to the International Trade and Health/Medicare subcommittees.
 Among his bills he sponsored or co-sponsored was legislation for single-payer universal health care, wilderness preservation, pro-competition truck hauling, as well as legislation to prevent federal start-up employment incentives to be used for strike breaking.
-While in Congress he co-founded the organization that became the National Security Archive Project which continues today as a major force for transparency in federal government actions, especially overseas.
+While in Congress he co-founded the organization that became the National Security Archive Project which advocates for transparency in federal government actions, especially overseas.
 Also, based on his experience in Bangladesh, he co-founded the Congressional support coalition for International Family Planning (then a very embroiled issue strongly opposed by President Reagan).
 His 1992 race for the U.S. Senate—based on the "up or out" mantra of the Peace Corps—did not bring victory.

 Post-congressional career

-Following the November 1992 election Moody served as the deputy director of the team preparing President-elect Bill Clinton's first federal budget (labeled "Eat Your Broccoli First").
-In 1994 he taught healthcare economics at the Medical College of Wisconsin and graduate level economics at the Maryland School of Public Policy.
+Following the November 1992 election, Moody served as the deputy director of the team preparing President-elect Bill Clinton's first federal budget (labeled "Eat Your Broccoli First").
+In 1994 he taught health care economics at the Medical College of Wisconsin and graduate level economics at the Maryland School of Public Policy.

 In 1995 Moody became the Vice President and Chief Financial Officer of the UN agency International Fund for Agricultural Development, which focuses on raising productivity and living standards in the agricultural sectors of developing countries.
 Moody administered the agency's annual budget of $50 million and managed $25+ million of the agency's assets and investment portfolio.

 In 1997, Moody became President and CEO of InterAction, a D.C.-based coalition of American non-profit organizations.
 In 2000 he became a Senior Financial Advisor at Morgan Stanley and in 2005 he moved to Merrill Lynch as Financial Advisor and Vice President.
 In November, 2012 he became an Investment Advisor Representative Associate at Oppenheimer.

 He was a board member of the National Iranian American Council (NIAC).

 Moody was married to Janice Boettcher and had a son and daughter.
 He was fluent in Greek, Spanish, Serbo-Croatian, Persian and French.

-Moody died at a hospital in Maryland on March 22, 2019 at the age of 83.
+Moody died at a hospital in Maryland on March 22, 2019, at the age of 83.